w4jbm/Cromemco/16FDC/README.md

 `Preparing to boot, ESC to abort`

 If you presse the ESCAPE key, you should see the semicolon (";") prompt.
-Initially it is good to use the
+Initially it is good to use the Test command by typing "T".

+On bootup, the typical Cromemco will have the 16FDC's ROM mapped into memory at C000H.
+The ZPU card is normally configured to jump to C000H on startup.
+This is how RDOS gets started.
+The Cromemco memory cards are usually set to support up to 7 "Banks" each having up to 64K of RAM.
+On startup, typically Bank 0 will be mapped in with the lower 32K enabled and the upper 32K dissabled.

+The "T" command will copy RDOS from C000H into lower memory, use an OUT 40,1 command to select Bank 0 (which also enables the upper 32K of RAM), copies RDOS back up to C000H (which is now RAM) and returns control to the RAM copy of RDOS.

+At that point it will perform a quick test to determine how much memory is available to the system.

 WORK IN PROGRESS